 *Fees may differ for some nationalites

 V. HOW WOULD I KNOW IF MY APPLICATION IS SUCCESSFUL OR NOT?

-You will only know the outcome upon pickup.
-Releasing time is from 01:30-4:00 pm only on the date indicated in the claim stub.
-Upon arrival at the Consular Office, the staff on duty will provide queue numbers.
-Wait for your number to be flashed on the monitor and the assigned window.
-If the passport has a Visa pasted on it, then you’re good to go to Korea!
+You will only know the outcome upon pickup at your designated travel agency.
+They usually notify you by SMS or call that your passport is ready for pickup.
+Upon pickup, if the passport has a Visa pasted on it, then you’re good to go to Korea!
 However, if there is no Visa pasted on your passport, that means that your application is not successful.
 Usually a piece of white paper containing a list of possible reasons for denial is inserted in the passport.

 VI.WHEN CAN I APPLY AGAIN?